- Saving a Set of Tabs to a Workspace

 What is it?

-We created this Workspace to help you understand how Workspaces work, but also so that you would have a space to use for "free style" browsing like you would in any other browser.
+We created this Workspace to help you understand how Workspaces function, but also so that you would have a space to use for "free style" browsing like you would in any other browser.

 How to use it

-The same great Session and tab management features are available in the General Browsing Workspace as well, but you can think of this as the place where web browsing happens.
+The same great Identity and tab management features are available in the General Browsing Workspace as well, but you can think of this as the place where web browsing happens.

 We encourage you to set up specific Workspaces for focused work in order to help you be more productive.